 The principal/lead applicant must open the application form on Grant Tracker and add the other key personnel who can then add information.
-For further details see Grant Tracker user guidance.

 The details displayed in the application form for the lead applicant are those that are stored on Grant Tracker.
 To amend them, please save and close the application form and visit the 'Manage My Details' section on the Grant Tracker Versus Arthritis homepage.